 Creating a Hotkey Workflow

-One type of workflow actions we love is hotkeys.
-With a hotkey, you can launch an application or file in an instant.
+One of the easiest workflow types you can create is a hotkey-triggered one; With a quick hotkey, you can launch an application or file in an instant.

 What can I use hotkeys for?